Have you ever gotten this Linux “out of memory” error when working with your WordPress site?

 How I Investigated This Problem

-I installed the TPC!
+When I first got this error, I installed the TPC!
 Memory Usage Plugin on my live site.
 [Note: I no longer recommend that plugin since it’s not maintained.
 Use Server IP & Memory Usage Display instead.]

 I installed this plugin on my local development site as well and was totally blown away when I compared the memory usage on my local site vs. live site: the same site with the same plugins was using 34.13MB on my local server and 60.0MB on the live site.
 WOW!!!